Gumtree-South-Africa/__DEPRECATED__central/README.md

 Getting comaas unto the cloud, using mp-replyts2 as a base.
-Let's see where we get...

 Unsupported major.minor version 52.0 --> set JAVA_HOME correctly